 Storms river

 This is Bloukrans Bridge in the Western Cape Province of South Africa.
-It is roughly ten minutes from Storms River Bridge, where you can relax, pick out some lunch and enjoy a beautiful nature walk in the Garden Route.
+It is roughly ten minutes from Storms River Bridge further inland, where you can relax and pick out some lunch at the Cliffhanger Pub.
 When setting out on the road from Port Elizabeth to Plettenberg Bay, this would be your first stop after Tsitsikama Falls Adventures.
 But as we shall see, this is no ordinary bridge....

 You see, when driving accross, if you have your windows open, you may hear a faint scream in the distance, as if coming from underneath the bridge.
-What you hear is not the ghosts of the brave men and women who risked their lives to construct the architectural wonder.
-There are people of all ages letting out all of life's tension in five minute intervals, standing... or falling... right underneath the centre of the bridge.
+What you hear is people of all ages throwing themselves off the bridge in five minute intervals.....

 Face Adrenalin signs are plastered all over the grey concrete, and strange ropes hang over the edge, stretching beneath the gaping gorge in the earth's crust.
 This is not the work of graffiti artists, but rather, some very organised local thrill seekers.

-To get there, they have to fit a harness to their upper torso, cross the ten minute walk along the cliffside of the gorge and pass over a terrifyingly thin plate of steel right beneath the tar road.
-On arrival, these brave men and women are ushered by local folk to a little wooden bench, where padded loops are tied to their feet, attached to long strechy ropes.
+To get there, these brave people have to fit a harness to their upper torso, cross the ten minute walk along the cliffside of the gorge and pass over a terrifyingly thin plate of steel right beneath the tar road.
+On arrival, they are ushered by local folk to a little wooden bench, where padded loops are tied to their feet, attached to long strechy ropes.
 After nervously pacing up and down on one spot for a few minutes, two helpers hold their arms outstretched, whilst they hop to the end of the platform and peer over the edge to face the planet in all its glory.

 And then, they take the plunge.
 A complete leap of faith to view nature up side down at great speed.
-Usually it is quiet until the roap tugs at their feet to let them know they have arrived.
-Then you can hear the earth shattering sigh of release.
+Usually it is quiet until the rope tugs at their feet to let them know they have arrived.
+Then you can hear the faint scream.

 Getting down is the easy part.
 If they have paid their fee, a helping hand arrives soon enough to hoist them back up to the suspended pile of concrete.
-Then they can make their way back to solid earth.
+Then its back along the top of the bridge to solid earth.

 Then back up to the restaurant for a hot meal and cold beer to watch their friends take the plunge on wide screen live TV footage!